Emmanuella22/Emmanuella22/README.md

--  Hi 👋, I’m Ella
+-  Hi 👋, I’m Emmanuella.
-- I'm passionate software developer, open to collaborations and meeting new people.
+- I'm a passionate software developer, open to collaborations and meeting new people.
 - 📫 How to reach me ... emmanuellaonedibe@gmail.com